zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/forms/integration.md

 1. Locate the form in the Builder preview.
 1. Input a message in the Textarea and Submit.

-If you are seeing a Modal with the submitted message, congrats!
-If you are not, go back and try to find out what went wrong, but don't worry, in the next section you will be able to set forms using presets.
+Congratulations if you can see a modal with the submitted message!
+If not, you can try to identify what went wrong, but don't worry, in the next section you will be able to set forms using presets.